Warner Bros. Theatre Ventures: Charlie and the Chocolate Factory

 The musical began previews May 22, 2013, at the Theatre Royal, Drury Lane, London, officially opening June 25, 2013.
 The show currently holds the record for the highest weekly gross in the West End, with an income of £1,080,260 during the week commencing December 30, 2013.

 A reworked version of the show opened on Broadway in early 2017 with changes including new direction by Jack O'Brien, choreography by Josh Bergasse and a new set design by original designer Mark Thompson.
 O'Brien stated the score would pay homage to the Leslie Bricusse/Anthony Newley songs written for the 1971 film and would also feature the songs written by Shaiman and Wittman.
 In August 2016, O'Brien confirmed that "The Candy Man" and "Pure Imagination" would be included in the musical.
 The show opened at the Lunt-Fontanne Theatre starring Christian Borle as Willy Wonka.
 Emma Pfaeffle as Veruca Salt, and F. Michael Haynie as Augustus Gloop. previews began March 28, 2017, with opening night officially being April 23, 2017.
 On 15 November 2017, producers announced that production would close on 14 January 2018 after 27 previews and 305 performances.

 A US National Tour began September 2018, starting in Buffalo, New York.
 An Australian production premiered at the Capitol Theatre on January 5, 2019, and opened on the 11th.

+The Outsiders

+Based on the novel by S. E. Hinton and on its 1983 film adaptation, the show held its world premiere at La Jolla Playhouse in February/March 2023.
+It began Broadway previews on March 16, 2024 at the Bernard B. Jacobs Theatre with an opening night that took place on April 11, 2024.
+The production is directed by Danya Taymor from a libretto by Adam Rapp, with songs by Jamestown Revival and music supervision, arrangements, and orchestrations by Justin Levine.
+It received 12 nominations at the 77th Tony Awards and won four awards, including Best Musical.